Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The limit shape prepotential

 In what follows we shall redefine the amplitude functions and the ${\bq}$-polynomials

 so as to simplify the shifts of the arguments by the masses $m_{e}$ of the bi-fundamental hypermultiplets:

 The equations (\ref{eq:rhy}) are the main equations which determine the low-energy effective action as well as the expectation values of all gauge invariant chiral observables.
-One can view the Eqs. (\ref{eq:rhy}) as a Riemann-Hilbert problem.
+One can view the equations~(\ref{eq:rhy}) as a Riemann--Hilbert problem.
 They are also similar, but not identical, to the so-called Y-systems and discrete Hirota equations.

 For the class I and class II theories the shift (\ref{eq:yimu}) maps the equations (\ref{eq:rhy}) to